Naphtali-cpu/News-Portal/README.md

 So far there are no contributors in this project.

 ## Behaviour Driven Development(BDD)
-* Clone the github repository
+* Clone the github repository on terminal: git clone https://github.com/Naphtali-cpu/News-Portal.git

 ## Technologies Used